About Time (2013 film): Plot

 Kit Kat's relationship and employment struggles lead her to drunkenly crash her car on Posy's first birthday.
-As Kit Kat recovers, Tim decides to intervene in her life: he prevents the crash and takes Kit Kat back in time to avert her unhappy relationship with Jimmy.
-They manage to return to the present, where Tim finds Posy has never been born and he has a son instead.
-James explains that they cannot change events prior to their children's birth and ensure that that exact child will still be conceived.
-Tim accepts that he cannot change his sister's life by changing her past; he allows the crash to occur, ensuring Posy's birth, and he and Mary help Kit Kat face her problems to improve her own life.
-She settles down with Tim's friend Jay and has a child of her own.
-Tim and Mary have another child, a baby boy, ensuring Kit Kat's future.
+Tim decides to intervene: he prevents the crash and takes her back to avert a bad relationship.
+Returning to the present, he finds that Posy has never been born but he has a son instead.
+James explains that changing events prior to their children's birth may alter the exact child conceived.

+Tim accepts that he cannot solve his sister's problems by changing her past; he lets the crash happen, ensuring Posy's birth, and he and Mary help Kit Kat face her problems.
+She settles down with Tim's friend Jay.
+Tim and Mary have another child, a boy.

-Tim learns his father has terminal lung cancer and that time travel cannot change it, as going back to remove his habitual smoking would undo his and Kit Kat's conception.
-His father has known for some time, traveling back in time to effectively extend his life and spend more time with his family.
-He tells Tim to live each day twice in order to be truly happy: first, with all the everyday tensions and worries, but the second time noticing how sweet the world can be.
-Tim follows this advice; his father dies, but Tim travels to the past to visit whenever he misses him.
+Tim learns that James has terminal lung cancer and time travel cannot change it, as going back to remove his smoking would undo his and Kit Kat's conceptions.
+His father has known his illness would come for some time, and so has been travelling back in time to extend his life and spend more time with his family.

+He tells Tim to live each day twice to be truly happy: first, with all the everyday tensions and worries, but the second time noticing how sweet the world can be.
+Tim follows this advice; his father dies, but on the day of the funeral, Tim travels to the past to visit his father.

-Mary tells Tim she wants a third child.
-He is reluctant because it means he will not be able to visit his father again.
-Tim tells his father that he cannot visit anymore, and together they travel back to relive a fond memory from Tim's early childhood, taking care not to actually change the experience to avoid causing any changes to the present.
-Mary gives birth to a baby girl, and Tim knows he can never see his father again.
-Tim comes to realise that it is better to live each day once, deciding from that point on to not time travel at all, and comes to appreciate life with his family as if he is living it for the second time.
+Mary tells Tim that she wants a third child.
+He is reluctant as he will not be able to visit his father again.
+Tim tells James, so together they travel back to relive a happy memory from Tim's childhood, taking care not to change the experience to avoid causing changes to the present.

+Mary gives birth to another girl.
+Jay and Kit Kat, very happy together, have their first child.
+The family accepts the loss of James, and Tim realises that it is better to live each day once only.
+He ultimately decides to not time travel at all and comes to appreciate life with his family as if he is living it for the second time.